Keftark/c-Colors/readme.md

 <h3>ToColor():</h3>

+This function will print a string with a color gradient if there are multiple color parameters.

-This function will print a string with a color gradient.
+This function will print a colored string with the chosen color if there is a single color parameter.

 You can add as many colors as you like, as long as their number is greater than or equal to the number of characters.